-- If we feel that a referral made has not been dealt with properly or that concerns are not being addressed or responded to, we will follow the LSCB escalation process. - We will ensure that staff are aware of how to escalate concerns. - We will follow local procedures published by the LSCB or safeguarding partners to resolve professional disputes.
+- If we feel that a referral made has not been dealt with properly or that concerns are not being addressed or responded to, we will follow the LSPs escalation process. - We will ensure that staff are aware of how to escalate concerns. - We will follow local procedures published by Safeguarding Partners to resolve professional disputes.